Wrongful Termination: Do You Need an Employment Lawyer?

+What constitutes wrongful discharge under the law?
 Types of wrongful termination include:

 - Being terminated for opposing unlawful activity (for example, by complaining internally or to the EEOC, IRS, or other government agency) or participating in an investigation of the company.
 This is known as retaliation.
-If you complain about workplace safety, discrimination, wage and hours, a denied leave claim or any other grievance, and you are subsequently terminated, you may have a wrongful termination claim.
+If you complain about workplace safety, discrimination, wages, a denied leave claim or oppose any activity by your employer that you reasonably believe to be against the law, and you are subsequently terminated, you may be entitled to bring a wrongful termination claim.

 - Being terminated for taking a legal leave of absence.
 You may not be able to collect wages on leave, but in certain cases, your employer cannot terminate you for taking unpaid leave, including reasons covered under the FMLA (Family Medical Leave Act), to take part in legal proceedings if you were the victim of a crime, for jury duty, to serve in the military (for up to five years) or for other legally excusable forms of absence.

 - Retaliation in violation of the Arizona Employment Protection Act.
 The Arizona Employment Protection Act protects employees who oppose practices that are against Arizona law.
 Examples could include failing to adhere to local regulations, failing to pay minimum wage, discouraging employees from filing criminal charges against a customer, or terminating an employee for filing an order of protection against a coworker.

 What You Can Do if You Suspect Discrimination or Unlawful Activity is Occurring at Work.